realm/realm-java/README.md

 Java
 ====

-This README file explains how to build and install the Tightdb language binding for Java.
-It assumes that the Tightdb core library has already been installed.
+This README file explains how to build and install the TightDB language binding for Java.
+It assumes that the TightDB core library has already been installed.

 After building, and before installing, it is possible to run a number